scalar-labs/scalardb-samples/spring-data-microservice-transaction-sample/README.md

 Once the Order Service receives a response that the payment succeeded, the Order Service tries to commit the transaction.

-`executeTwoPcTransaction()` API, called on Order Service, automatically performs preparations, validations and commits of both the local Order Service and the remote Customer Serivice.
+`executeTwoPcTransaction()` API, called on the Order Service, automatically performs preparations, validations and commits of both the local Order Service and the remote Customer Serivice.
 These steps are executed sequentially after the above CRUD operations successfully finish.
-The implementations to invoke `prepare`, `validate` and `commit` gRPC endpoints of Customer Service need to be passed as parameters to the API (the code is [here](order-service/src/main/java/sample/order/OrderService.java#L134-L141)):
+The implementations to invoke `prepare`, `validate` and `commit` gRPC endpoints of the Customer Service need to be passed as parameters to the API (the code is [here](order-service/src/main/java/sample/order/OrderService.java#L134-L141)):

 ```java
 Collections.singletonList(